 The kit comes in an orange color edition which certainly helps in visibility.
 Plus, it comes with an O-ring sealed plastic waterproof case which is great for keeping the kit dry.
 The lighter has reliable flint-wheel ignition and includes four tinder sticks.
 This item is excellent for camping and hiking, but the flint ignition is not ideal for windy conditions.

 Nonetheless, this is a great, reliable and affordable way to get your fire started while in the backcountry.

 - Comes with waterproof seal

 Related: For an even more accessible heat during colder conditions, check out the Zippo Hand Warmer.
 This palm-sized device provides 6-12 hours of gentle heat for your hands in all cold conditions.

 Price: Approx. $16.50

-Specifications: Piezoelectric ignition; flame reaches 2,000 degrees F; waterproof ABS case and O-ring seal; functional to 8,000 ft; butane fill
+Specific features: Piezoelectric ignition, flame reaches 2,000 degrees F, waterproof ABS case and O-ring seal, functional to 8,000 ft, butane fill

-The UST Stormproof Floating Lighter (Black) – Butane Lighter comes in a black variant.
+The UST Stormproof Floating Lighter comes in a black variant.
 It is the perfect choice when it comes to outdoor activities like fishing, rafting, and other water sports.
 It is wind proof, storm proof waterproof, and buoyant.

 This product is an excellent addition to your hiking gear or camping equipment.
 This is a butane lighter with piezoelectric ignition and it performs without fail in the most adverse weather conditions.
 This little lighter has a good and strong flame and comes with a waterproof case.
 It is good for upgrading your survival bag, bug out bag, or emergency kit.
 Keep in mind that you should fill it with high quality butane for better performance.